William B. Gould: Diary of a Contraband

 Gould's diary was discovered 35 years after his death, in 1958, when his attic was being cleaned out.
 His grandson, William B. Gould III, showed it to his son, William B. Gould IV.
 At the time, they had known that Gould served in the Navy during the Civil War, but not if he had been enslaved or free prior to his service.

 Gould IV began researching his ancestor's life, a process that would last more than 50 years.
 While teaching at Harvard in the 1970s, Gould IV researched his namesake's life in nearby Dedham.
 When he served as the chairman of the National Labor Relations Board under President Bill Clinton in the 1990s, he searched the National Archives.
 It was only in 1989 that Gould IV discovered his ancestor had been enslaved prior to the war.
 Gould IV found a notation in the log of the Cambridge that noted Gould had been picked up as contraband and listed the name of his enslaver.

 Gould IV went on to edit his great-grandfather's diary and publish it as a book titled Diary of a Contraband: The Civil War Passage of a Black Sailor while Charles A. Beardsley Professor of Law Emeritus at Stanford Law School.
 (Note: Much is known about his life from the pension applications he made to the Department of the Interior in 1888, 1912, 1913, and 1915.)
 He donated the original diary to the Massachusetts Historical Society in 2006.
-The forward to the published edition was written by United States Senator Mark O. Hatfield.
+The foreword to the published edition was written by United States Senator Mark O. Hatfield.
 According to Hatfield, Gould's "outstanding life, in Dedham, Massachusetts, following the war, exemplifies American citizenship at its best--citizenship that burned brightly because our nation transcended the inhumanity of slavery."

 Gould's diary was featured on the July 3, 2001, edition of Nightline.
 In 2020, the Episcopal Diocese of Massachusetts donated copies of the book to local schools and libraries.